Model reduction of parametric ordinary differential equations via autoencoders: representation properties and convergence analysis: Analysis of the time discretization error and stability

-\item Non-linear encoder, non-linear decoder.
+\item Nonlinear encoder, nonlinear decoder.
 Similarly to the previous case, the autoencoder must be determined over the entire time interval of interest.
-Note that the non-linearity of the encoder may allow $u_n$ to converge to a non-zero stationary value as $t \to \infty$, despite the fact that $\lim_{t \to \infty} u_N = 0$.
+Note that the nonlinearity of the encoder may allow $u_n$ to converge to a non-zero stationary value as $t \to \infty$, despite the fact that $\lim_{t \to \infty} u_N = 0$.

 \end{itemize}